MurpheyLab/trep/doc/ref/urdf.rst

 .. currentmodule:: trep.ros

 The :mod:`trep.ros` module provides several tools for working with the ROS environment.
 The URDF import function allows trep to interface directly with the Unified Robot Description Format (URDF).
+See the `python_trep wiki page <http://wiki.ros.org/python_trep/>`_ for more details on supported URDF tags.

 .. function:: import_urdf(source, system=None, prefix=None)